phillbush/mpv-concat/README.md

 ## Usage

-If a file named concat.txt exists in the current working directory, it is read by this script and video segments are get from it, as specified by [ffmpeg-formats(1)](https://ffmpeg.org/ffmpeg-formats.html#concat).
+If a file named `concat.txt` exists in the current working directory, it is read by this script and video segments are get from it, as specified by [ffmpeg-formats(1)](https://ffmpeg.org/ffmpeg-formats.html#concat).
-After opening a file, you can create more video segments in addition to the ones read from concat.txt (if it exists).
-Then, after writing the segments to disk, a new "concat.txt" file is created in the directory the mpv command was ran.
+After opening a file, you can create more video segments in addition to the ones read from `concat.txt` (if it exists).
+Then, after writing the segments to disk, a new `concat.txt` file is created in the directory the mpv command was ran.

 **Set time.**